top of page

 What is EMDR

-EMDR may help with:
+EMDR therapy can help with:

-• Anxiety and panic
+• Anxiety and excessive worry

 • Emotional overwhelm